mobiliabrus/tourbook/docs/README.md

 Confidence, Strong and Handsome.
 </h6>

-I've been asked for several times, "Why do you travel alone?"
-More often than not, I found myself at a loss for a definitive answer.
+People wondered why I traveled alone.
+I believed I was looking for new experiences.
 Perhaps being alone allows you more opportunity to absorb your experiences on a personal level, or perhaps, there was no one who wanted to go with me.

+At first, I got bored with taking pictures of people, so I started doing landscape photography and went on trips aboard.
+But nice scenery was hard to find, and the trip lasted almost a whole month.
+I took photos of the scenes I saw, without any people in them.
+Also, I found out it was really lonely staying in hotels all by myself.

+So, I started trying backpacking and found ways to meet other travelers.
+I wanted to do something challenging during my trips, and I also hoped for some romantic relationships.
+I even dreamed of finding a foreign girlfriend along the way.

+Years after the travels ended, those pretty landscape pictures didn't seem so important anymore.
+It was the random moments I caught on camera——the ones I didn't plan——that really took me back.
+They made me realize that photos aren't just about showing what something looks like; they can tell stories.

 ```<a-img>
 name:tourbook